Firigion/scarpets/README.md

 flint_and_steel -> nether_portal
 ```

-You can toggle between asynchronous behaviour and synchronous behaviour for all functions except continuous mode using `toggle_parallel`.
+You can toggle between asynchronous behavior and synchronous behavior for all functions except continuous mode using `toggle_parallel`.
 The former is the default and will run all commands in a separate thread, which will result in a slower execution of the command, but it should not lag the game at all.
 If you are running something on a large area, be patient, it _is_ running, even if the MSPT didn't jump.
 The latter forces the game to run the commands synchronously, which will force the game to do stuff as fast as it can, but for larger regions, that might mean a very large lag spike and temporarily freezing the game.
 Use with care.
 You can only do one job at a time.
 Continuous mode always runs in synch.

 All modes support an undo functionality, read [this](https://github.com/Firigion/scarpets/#undo) for more details.
 Take into account that continuous mode will record each successful tick as a separate action, so you might need to undo a lot of actions.

 The [video](https://youtu.be/i3YxwoTCOVM) for this one is a bit long, but it showcases most things described above plus a nice trick you can use this for.
-The shpere and random modes are showcase [here](https://youtu.be/iUyGJdmje8U).
+The sphere and random modes are showcase [here](https://youtu.be/iUyGJdmje8U).

 # Soft Replace
 Soft replace is a small utility app oriented at creative mode decoration (just like the last one!).
 To use it, put [soft_replace.sc](https://github.com/Firigion/scarpets/blob/master/soft_replace.sc) into your `/scripts` folder in your world save and run `/script load soft_replace`.
 This app will help you replace blocks just like the vanilla replace command, but keeping their block properties.
 This means that if you made a complex structure out of stair blocks and decide that you want to try using birch instead of diorite, running soft replace will replace all diorite stairs by birch stairs, preserving their orientation.